sourcegraph/handbook/content/product/user_research/user_research_observer.md

 ## Prerequisites

 - We use [Lookback](https://lookback.io) to conduct the sessions.
-Lookback requires Chrome, so please make sure you have Chrome installed and ready, and you've accepted the emailed invitation to join the Sourcegraph team on Lookback.
+Lookback requires Google Chrome (other Chromium browsers like Microsoft Edge are **not** supported), so please make sure you have Chrome installed and ready, and you've accepted the emailed invitation to join the Sourcegraph team on Lookback.

 ## What to expect